LTV Syllabus

 - Do you think Summer Health has achieved either “nascent” or “developing” product-market fit (level 1 or 2, according to the First Round reading)?

 - Should the team pause their product roadmap to go “all in” on building out a fully AI-enabled platform?
 Or should DaSilva insist (as Noam Bardin writes) that the team “hold the line” and stay focused on delivering capabilities to their target customers?
+Answer this question in the context of two possible options for going “all in” on AI: 1) becoming an AI-native company in terms of internal operations, but preserving the MD-patient interaction as a human one; or 2) investing in leveraging AI in all aspects of the business, including in the MD-patient interaction.

 - How should DaSilva make this decision?
 What are the key tests she might run to further collect information?
 Or should she just “go for it” and jump on the AI wave?